D-25-PII-00006 | PIIRS | Research | Posting Expires 2/28/2025 11:59 PM, EDT

 Requirements and Opportunities:

 Selection is based on the academic excellence of the applicant, the quality of the proposed research project, compelling demonstration of the anticipated synergy of the appointed postdoc, and the commitment of the respective hosts at both universities.
-The research proposal should include information on how the project will benefit from the research environments of both institutions.
+The research proposal should include information on how the project will benefit from the research environments of each institution.

 Applications:

-To apply for a postdoctoral position, please go to https://www.princeton.edu/acad-positions/position/33401
+To apply for the postdoctoral position, please visit https://puwebp.princeton.edu/AcadHire/apply/.

 This position is subject to the Universities’ background check policy.
 All application documents must be prepared in English and include the following:

-1. A research proposal and time plan (max.
-10 pages in total, including tables/figures and references).
+1. Research proposal and timeline (max.
+10 pages in total, including tables/figures and references)

 2. Concise Curriculum Vitae (max.
 4 pages in total);